Table of Contents

 Same

-as N=11, plus Titan, Tethys, Rhea, & Dione.
+plus Titan, Tethys, Rhea, & Dione.

-The addition of Titan et al.
+The addition of Titan et al. makes a big

-effect at all.
+all.
 Note:

-the Galileans are added, you will need to adjust the timestep
+If the Galileans are added, you will need to adjust the timestep

 (see below) downward, say to 7200, to account for the very short